The Secret Lives of Whales

-Studying all of this will take a few components.
-First off, students will be standing watches on the observation deck during daylight hours looking for whales.
-This will help the team target areas for research.
-They’ll also take photos of the whales they spot for use by NOAA researchers in ongoing programs that identify individual whales and track their movements using a photo database of the animals’ unique dorsal fins.
-To expand on observations the students will also lower hydrophones to confirm that their target whale species are eating in the area based on the whales’ characteristic echolocation clicks.
+Studying all of this took a few components.
+First off, students stood watches on the observation deck during daylight hours looking for whales.
+This helped the team target areas for research.
+They also toke photos of the whales they spotted for use by NOAA researchers in ongoing programs that identify individual whales and track their movements using a photo database of the animals’ unique dorsal fins.
+To expand on observations the students also lowered hydrophones to confirm that their target whale species are eating in the area based on the whales’ characteristic echolocation clicks.

-In areas where the whales are congregating, the team will run surveys using Falkor’s advanced fisheries sonar system.
-In this case the system will use acoustic signals to map the location and concentration of the deep scattering layer.
-The students will also run these sonar surveys in areas where they don’t find whales for comparison.
-And at various locations the team will collect water samples at different depths using the ship’s CTD rosette.
-Ultimately Copeland will analyze the results to see if in fact DSL concentration can be reliably tied to where the whales are found.
-If so, it could aid whale conservation efforts by identifying areas that migh require increased protection.
+In areas where the whales congregated, the team ran surveys using Falkor’s advanced fisheries sonar system.
+In this case the system used acoustic signals to map the location and concentration of the deep scattering layer.
+The students also ran these sonar surveys in areas where they didn’t find whales for comparison.
+And at various locations the team collected water samples at different depths using the ship’s CTD rosette.
+Ultimately Copeland analyzed the results to see if in fact DSL concentration can be reliably tied to where the whales are found.
+This finding could aid whale conservation efforts by identifying areas that migh require increased protection.

-Complementary research during the cruise by Giacomo Giorli, an oceanography Ph.D. student at UH, will elucidate more of the story that Copeland is working to tell.
-Giorli’s work focuses on figuring out more specifically what aspects of the deep scattering layer might be most attractive to foraging whales.
+Complementary research during the cruise by Giacomo Giorli, an oceanography Ph.D. student at UH, elucidated more of the story that Copeland was working to tell.
+Giorli’s work focused on figuring out more specifically what aspects of the deep scattering layer might be most attractive to foraging whales.

-Giorli will be using a tool called a Dual-Frequency Identification Sonar (DIDSON).
-He’ll work with other students and the crew to lower the instrument over the side to get much higher resolution information than normal sonar systems provide.
+Giorli used a tool called a Dual-Frequency Identification Sonar (DIDSON).
+He worked with other students and the crew to lower the instrument over the side to get much higher resolution information than normal sonar systems provide.
 The DIDSON produces remarkably detailed sonar images that look almost like video and make it possible to identify individual organisms underwater, even from 30 meters away.
 The system is most frequently used for applications such as tracking fish moving up rivers.
-For this cruise, Giorli will use it to identify things like squid in or below the DSL, and he’ll also be able to learn specifics about the size, number, and types of other animals found there.
+For this cruise, Giorli used it to identify things like squid in or below the DSL, and he was also be able to learn specifics about the size, number, and types of other animals found there.

-Besides correlating DSL data with the areas where the whales are directly detected or observed, the team will also be able to tie information about DSL structure and inhabitants in various spots with a longer-term record of whale locations.
-For about a year, the team has had two Ecological Acoustic Recorders (EARs) deployed in the area where they’ll be working.
-These acoustic listening devices record the whales’ clicks, which enables tracking.
-They’ll also be comparing all their findings on this cruise against past work to look for any seasonal differences in the whales’ behaviors.
+Besides correlating DSL data with the areas where the whales are directly detected or observed, the team also was able to tie information about DSL structure and inhabitants in various spots with a longer-term record of whale locations.
+For about a year, the team had two Ecological Acoustic Recorders (EARs) deployed in the area where they worked.
+These acoustic listening devices recorded the whales’ clicks, which enables tracking.
+They also were comparing all their findings on this cruise against past work to look for any seasonal differences in the whales’ behaviors.